TBendong/TBendong.github.io/_pages/Openings.md

 <div class="faculty-profile">
     <h4>Application Timeline and Procedure</h4>
     <p>
-  Enrollment time is in Spring or Fall 2026.
-The application deadline for Spring 2026 admission is
+  Enrollment time is in Fall 2026.
-  <span style="color:red; font-weight:bold;">September 30, 2025</span>.
 The full PhD studentship is approximately HKD 19000 per month.
   We encourage and support outstanding candidates to apply for the Hong Kong PhD Fellowship Scheme (HKPFS), which offers around HKD 28000 per month.
   For more information, please refer to:
 </p>